 Snack: Steamed apple

-Dinner: Clear chicken/vegetable soup with soft vegetables
+Dinner: Clear vegetable soup (or chicken soup for non-veg families) with soft vegetables

 12+ Months